 The use of geothermal energy has increased steadily during the last few decades, and until the start of this century it was seated as number three of the renewables with regards to electricity production, after hydro and biomass.
-However, at the start of the century wind energy surpassed geothermal and has now left it far behind, and in the last few years solar energy has also jumped past geothermal, through the continuous lowering of the costs of solar panels.
-The total electricity production from renewable energy sources (Table 4) was assessed as 5,395 TWh/a in 2014 (WEC, 2016).
-Of this, 72% came from hydropower, 13.3% from wind, 9.1% from biomass, 3.7% from solar, while geothermal contributed to 1.4%.
-With its huge technical potential, geothermal energy is definitely one of the energy resources contributing to a greener future.
+However, at the start of the century wind energy surpassed geothermal and has now left it far behind, and in the last few years solar energy has also jumped past geothermal, based on the continuous lowering of the costs of solar panels.
+The total electricity production from renewable energy sources (Table 4) was assessed as 5,608 TWh/a in 2015 (WEC, 2019).
+Of this, 70% came from hydropower, 15% from wind, 9.4% from biomass, 4.6% from solar, while geothermal contributed to 1.4%.
+With its huge technical potential (WEA, 2004), geothermal energy is definitely one of the energy resources contributing to a greener future.